BraveSirRobin/PgPhp/README.md

 PgPhp - An implementation of the postgres client / server protocol in pure PHP
 ==============================================================================

 Development status :  Toy.
-Works for me, and  it supports the protcol COPY command too, which is nice.
+Works for me, and it supports the protocol COPY command too, which is nice.

 Motivation : I wrote this library as a proof of concept and to learn a